PressApps/skelet/README.md

 ### Configuration Files
 ------------
-There are 7 configuration files that you can add in skelet `plugin-boilerplate/admin/options` directory.
+There are 7 configuration files of Skelet that you can add in  `plugin-boilerplate/admin/options` directory.
 * `customize.config.php` - Configure custom fields, sections and panels in customizer
 * `framework.config.php` - Configure the option page, sections and fields.
 * `metabox.config.php` -  Configure custom fields, sections and panels in post/page.